Skip to content

 Stream response

-Eden will interpret a stream response as AsyncGenerator allowing us to use for await loop to consume the stream.
+Eden will interpret a stream response or Server-Sent Events as AsyncGenerator allowing us to use for await loop to consume the stream.

 typescript